We found 4 internists who accept Humana Silver HMO near Frankfort, KY.

-Dr. Evan Dicken practices general internal medicine.
-Patient reviews placed him at an average of 4.0 stars out of 5.
-Dr. Dicken is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-He is a graduate of the University of Kentucky College of Medicine.
+Dr. Evan Dicken's medical specialty is general internal medicine.
+Patient ratings for Dr. Dicken average 4.0 stars out of 5.
+He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Dicken attended medical school at the University of Kentucky College of Medicine.

-Dr. James Quarles works as a sports medicine specialist in Frankfort, KY.
-He studied medicine at the University of Kentucky College of Medicine.
-Patients gave him an average rating of 4.5 stars out of 5.
-Dr. Quarles honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Ann Pollock specializes in general internal medicine.
+She studied medicine at the University of Kentucky College of Medicine.
+Patient ratings for Dr. Pollock average 3.0 stars out of 5.
+She takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Conditions / Treatments